 Our Flagship Dealing Room

 Our 40 station flagship dealing room is equipped with all the latest trading technology giving it the feel of a real trading floor.
-It has a state-of the-art 37 feet 8 colour Daktronics ticker displaying up to date market prices, four plasma screens with the latest news and quotes, and a custom teaching desk with Crestron 10” touch control screen.
+It has 37 feet 8 colour Daktronics ticker displaying up to date market prices, four plasma screens with the latest news and quotes, and a custom teaching desk with Crestron 10” touch control screen.

 Combining theory and practice

 These rooms are not merely training centres for traders of the future; but they also enable academic staff to combine theory and practice across a whole range of activities, whether in derivatives trading, portfolio management, risk management, financial engineering or corporate finance.
 Our dealing rooms are equipped with 90 Thomson Reuters and 20 Bloomberg Terminals.
 As part of our practice-centred teaching and learning approach, our students utilise the information available through these terminals in order to work on projects that aim to build their financial analysis skills and improve their market awareness.
 The tools available through such financial databases are also employed in the classroom to enhance the learning experience as part of a teaching approach adapted to the needs of the competitive financial marketplace.

 The dealing rooms are also equipped with the most widely used programming software such as SAS, SQL, VBA, Python, R, among others.
 Since programming is becoming an increasingly important skill for finance graduates we have developed courses and modules that focus specifically on programming for finance.

 Our other facilities include two conference standard lecture theatres fitted with the latest AV equipment, seminar rooms, dedicated research area, café bar and Bloomberg TV.